 The PXI local bus is a daisy-chained bus connecting peripheral slots in the same bus segment.
-Each local bus has 13 user-defined lines which are available to connect to each adjutant slot.
-The lines can be used to pass analog or digital signals between modules or to provide a high-speed side-band digital communication path that does not affect the PXI bandwidth.
+Each local bus is 13 user-defined lines and can be used to pass analog or digital signals between two adjacent modules or to provide a high-speed side-band digital communication path that does not affect the PXI bandwidth.